 Prioritising Websites With SEO Tools

 However, if you have a very popular site with heavy impressions, you will likely need to be smart and efficient with the websites you choose to go after.
 While every backlink counts, a website with a domain authority of over 80 is likely to be at the top of your list instead of the one below 50.

 Typically, as a rule of thumb, anything over 50 is solid.
 60 and higher is even better.
 If you’re in the 70-80 range, you’re killing it!

-Platforms like Ahrefs and SEMrush are very effective tools in this regard.
+Popular SEO tools like Ahrefs and SEMrush are very effective reverse image search tools.
 They help you to analyse websites and determine how effective a backlink from them will be on your SERP ranking.
 By learning more about the websites that have used your content and finding out their domain authority or the number of backlinks any given page of the website has, you can narrow down your plan of action in the most effective way possible.